AppsLab-KE/lara-izitoast/README.md

 ```

-- Include the package vendor file in Layout blade
+- Include the package view file in Layout blade below the iziToast js

 ``` @include('vendor.lara-izitoast.toast')```

-- Remember to add also font-awesome or Icomoon https://fontawesome.com/?from=io / https://icomoon.io/
+- Remember to add also font-awesome or Icomoon https://fontawesome.com/?from=io / https://icomoon.io/ if you are going to use icons

 ## Let's make a toast